Datamation/CROL-WebApp/doc.md

     ==> default: Machine already provisioned.
 Run `vagrant provision` or use the `--provision` ==> default: to force provisioning.
 Provisioners marked to run always will still run.

-  3. SSH into the vm-bpx
+  3. SSH into the vm-box

 ```vagrant ssh```